hackclub/jams/jams/batches/3d-armory/part-1/en-US.md

-# (Part 1) Preparing Your Forge and Forging the Blade
+ v# (Part 1) Preparing Your Forge and Forging the Blade

 10-30 minutes, beginner difficulty